OpenDSA/OpenDSA/RST/en/Glossary.rst

    object
       An instance of a class, that is, something that is created and takes up storage during the execution of a computer program.

+   object space decomposition
+      A from of :term:`key space decomposition` where the :term:`key space` is determined
+      by the actual values of keys that are found.
+      For example, a :term:`BST` stores a key value in its root, and all other values in the tree with lesser value are in the left :term:`subtree`.
+      Thus, the root value has split (or decomposed) the :term:`key space` for that key based on its value into left and right parts.
+      An object space decomposition is in opposition to an :term:`image space decomposition`.

    one-way list
       A synonym for a :term:`singly linked list`.